Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

 - ([KarateSnoopy](https://github.com/KarateSnoopy/LetsPlayScreeps))

 and this will be my attempt to understand and convert it to Screeps 2021.
-This will be much try and error, so i am not capable to do a video tut as he did. (mabe in the future i will) U can get the Code for his Episodes here:
+This will be much try and error, so i am not capable to do a video tut as he did. (maybe in the future i will) U can get the Code for his Episodes here:

 - ([KarateSnoopy's Commits](https://github.com/KarateSnoopy/LetsPlayScreeps/commits/master)

-and the Vidoe Tutorial is on Youtube here:
+and the Video Tutorial is on Youtube here:

 - ([Youtube-Video-List](https://www.youtube.com/watch?v=ldu_AI7t_5o&list=PLCRhjmqETCePxmtB2mKScrJB_SCAI6jqw&index=3))